 - fresh herbs like basil, oregano, mint or cilantro

 Now, would this salad keep like this in the fridge for more than a few hours?
 The answer is no.

-But leave out the tomatoes, the cucumbers and dressing ingredients and this tuna chickpea salad is good enough to be on your weekly meal prep plan.
+Ingredient Prep.
+But leave out the tomatoes and dressing ingredients and this tuna chickpea salad is good enough to be on your weekly meal prep plan.
 Remember to keep dressing, cucumbers and cherry tomatoes separate and add them right before you’re about to serve to keep this salad fresh.

-Remember this recipe makes around 2 servings, so feel free to make more.
+Keep in mind that this chickpea tuna salad recipe makes around 2 servings, so feel free to make more.

 - 1/2 cup tuna, canned in brine, drained

 - 1 1/2 cup canned chickpeas, rinsed and drained

 - 1 cucumber, chopped

 - 1 cup greens, chopped